What is preventive maintenance?

 Types of preventive maintenance

-There are three main types of preventive maintenance: Time, usage, and condition-based triggers.
+There are many different types of preventive maintenance.
 A variation of these types of preventive maintenance should ideally be scheduled and performed on all equipment items to prevent unplanned failure.
-Manufacturers often provide recommendations on how best to maintain equipment.
-Along with real-time data insights, your maintenance team can schedule preventive maintenance using the appropriate type of preventive maintenance.
 Below are examples of each type of preventive maintenance.

-Condition-based maintenance is a form of proactive maintenance.
-It's a maintenance strategy that monitors the actual condition of an asset to determine what maintenance task needs to be done.
-Condition-based maintenance dictates that maintenance should only be performed when certain indicators show signs of decreasing performance or upcoming failure.
+• Condition-based maintenance (CBM): Condition-based maintenance is a form of proactive maintenance.
+It's a maintenance strategy that monitors the actual condition of an asset to determine what maintenance tasks need to be done.
+Condition-based maintenance dictates that maintenance should only be performed when specific indicators show signs of decreasing performance or upcoming failure.
 For example, preventive maintenance will be scheduled when vibration on a certain component reaches a certain threshold, indicating that it should be replaced or lubricated.

 When should I use preventive maintenance?

 The exact timing of when you should use preventive maintenance will vary depending on the equipment and the operation it is performing.
-You can follow the manufacturer guidelines to help determine preventive maintenance schedules and inspection so that assets do not run to failure.
-Creating a preventive maintenance schedule will help ensure proactive maintenance rather than resorting to costly reactive maintenance if the equipment starts to fail unexpectedly.
+You can follow the manufacturer guidelines to help determine preventive maintenance schedules and inspections so that assets do not run to failure.

 Suitable preventive maintenance applications